AuenKr/open-code.nvim/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Claude-Code.nvim
+about: Suggest an idea for OpenCode-Code.nvim
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''